 With physical clocks, our interest is not in advancing them just to ensure proper message ordering, but to have the system clock keep good time.
-We looked at methods for adjusting the clock to compensate for skew and drift, but it is essential that we can find the precise time first so that we would know how we need to adjust our clock.
+We looked at methods for adjusting the clock to compensate for skew and drift, but it is essential that we get the time first so that we would know what to adjust.

 One possibility is to attach a GPS (Global Positioning System) receiver to each computer.
-A GPS receiver will provide time from within ± 100 ns1 to ± 1 μs of UTC time.
-USB-connected ones can be had for under US \$30.
-Some devices, such as phones and tablets, have a GPS receiver built into them (the chip cost is under \$5).
-Unfortunately, they often do not work well indoors.
-If the machine is in the U.S., one can attach a WWV radio receiver to obtain time broadcasts from the National Institute of Standards and Technology at Boulder, Colorado or Washington, DC, with accuracies of ± 3 -10 ms, depending on the distance from the source.
-Another option is to obtain a GOES (Geostationary Operational Environment Satellites) receiver, which will provide time within \pm 0.1 ms of UTC time.
+A GPS receiver will provide time within $\pm 1$ msec. of UTC time and can be had for under US \$40.
+Unfortunately, they rarely work indoors.
+Alternatively, if the machine is in the U.S., one can attach a WWV radio receiver to obtain time broadcasts from Boulder, Colorado or Washington, DC, giving accuracies of $\pm 3-10$ msec., depending on the distance from the source.
+Another option is to obtain a GOES (Geostationary Operational Environment Satellites) receiver, which will provide time within $\pm$ 0.1 msec. of UTC time.
 For reasons of economy, convenience, and reception, these are not practical solutions for every machine.
-Most systems will set their time by asking another computer for the time, preferably one with one of the aforementioned time sources connected to it.
-A computer that provides this information is called a time server.
+Most machines will set their time by asking another machine for the time (preferably one with one of the aforementioned time sources).
+A machine that provides this information is called a time server.